percona/training/exercise5-prepare-start-slave.md

   You can now see the slave running with other information:

   `SHOW SLAVE STATUS\G`

+* 5.7 - Woops!

+  Doesn't look like our slave is running; we have an error!
+One thing we forgot to do is change the _server_id_ of the slave; it cannot be the same id as the master.
+Edit _/etc/my.cnf_ and change the server_id to anything other than 0 and it's current value.

+  You will have to restart MySQL for this to take effect.

+  After you've restarted MySQL, log back in and run another

+  `SHOW SLAVE STATUS\G`

   If you see *Slave_SQL_Running: Yes* and *Slave_IO_Running: Yes*, congratulations!
 You've set up a slave instance!